 Rebecca Neimark is the Director of Development of the Hitchcock Center for the Environment, and the principal of Twenty-Six Letters, a book design studio that she founded more than 25 years ago.
 She is a long-time member of Congregation B'nai Israel and helped form its Darfur Action Group in 2006.
 Elsewhere in the community, she volunteered for a decade on the River Valley Co-op's Outreach Committee, which culminated in the co-op’s groundbreaking, and served for eight years on the Board of Directors of the Northampton Survival Center, including a term as President.
 She is particularly interested in food justice and environmental stewardship, and sees Abundance Farm as a unique opportunity to address both issues.

 Max Page grew up in Amherst and lives there, with his wife Eve Weinbaum and their three children, in the house he grew up in.
 He is Co-President of Congregation Bnai Israel and a Professor of Architecture and History and Director of the Historic Preservation Program at the University of Massachusetts in Amherst.
-He is also an activist on behalf of public education, as a founder of PHENOM, the Public Higher Education Network of Massachusetts, as a former president of the Massachusetts Society of Professors, the faculty and librarian union at UMass Amherst), and as a member of the Board of Directors of the Massachusetts Teachers Association, the 110,000-member teachers union.
+He is also an activist on behalf of public education, as a founder of PHENOM, the Public Higher Education Network of Massachusetts, as a former president of the Massachusetts Society of Professors, the faculty and librarian union at UMass Amherst), and as Vice President of the Massachusetts Teachers Association, the 110,000-member teachers union.